bareos/bareos/docs/manuals/source/Configuration/Director.rst

    .. note::

-      If you created backups with :config:option:`dir/fileset/include/options/HardLinks = yes` you should only ever restore all files in that set of hardlinks at once or not restore any of them.
+      If you created backups with :config:option:`dir/fileset/include/options/HardLinks = yes` you should only ever restore all files in that set of hard links at once or not restore any of them.
       If you were to restore a file inside that set, which was not the file with the contents attached, then Bareos will not restore its data, but